open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bellapps.md

 ## Introduction to Planet

 As we stated earlier in the first steps, we are currently rewriting BeLL using Angular.
 The repository is called [planet](https://github.com/ole-vi/planet).
 Head over to the [installation guide](#!pages/robots/rbts-angular.md#Installation) to quickly get Planet up and running.
 At current stage, it does not matter what nation/community you select.
-Please explore around.
+After logging in, please explore around and post a screenshot to the Gitter chat.

 ## Useful Links